crysxd/simple-firestore-backup/README.md

   - Add the role 'Datastore Import Export Admin', 'Storage Admin' and 'Editor'.
   - Click save and verify that _all three_ roles are listed in the 'Roles' column
   - It can take a couple of minutes for the new roles to be applied
   - Explanation: Import/Export is currently only available over Rest/RPC.
 To trigger the export this module needs to authenticate over HTTP.
-If the roles mentioned above are not added, the generated access token lacks the required permissions resulting in an "Backup failed { error: { code: 403, message: 'The caller does not have permission', status: 'PERMISSION_DENIED' } }" error.
+If the roles mentioned above are not added, the generated access token lacks the required permissions resulting in an 'PERMISSION_DENIED' error.

 - Create a new Firebase Cloud Function with below code.
 See [here](https://firebase.google.com/docs/functions/schedule-functions) for scheduling options.
 Below example runs once a day.